Frequently Asked Questions

 Who can stop me?

 A police community support officer must be in uniform.
-A police officer does not have to be in uniform but if they are not wearing uniform they must show you their warrant card.
+A police officer does not have to be in uniform but if they are not wearing uniform and they search you they must show you their warrant card.

 Where can I be searched?